loup-brun/hugo-cite/README.md

 Easily manage your bibliography and in-text citations with [Hugo](https://gohugo.io), the popular static-site generator. 📝

-⚠️ **Important note: APA is the only style currently available, and you should be aware that it does not rigourously match the entire APA spec.**
+⚠️ **Important note: APA is the only style currently available, and you must be aware that it does not match the entire APA spec.**
 More styles may be added eventually (contributions welcome!), but given that they are extremely verbose to implement, this is unlikely to happen in a near future.

 ## Install

-1. Copy the **partials** to your `layouts/partials` directory.
+1. Copy the partials to your `layouts/partials` directory.
 Make sure to mirror the directory structure (`layouts/partials/bibliography/`) in your own project.
-2. Copy the **shortcodes** to your shortcodes directory (`layouts/shortcodes/`).
+2. Copy the shortcodes to your shortcodes directory (`layouts/shortcodes/`).

 ```
 # Your Hugo project directory